HueblerPatricia/LiaScriptTUBAF/PseudocolorsHistograms.md

 ### Histogram spreading

 --{{0}}--
 Histogram spreading is another method for increasing contrast.
 Here we define an interval of colors and spread them up into the whole grayscale values from zero to two hundred fifty five.
-Within this method it is possible to loose the colors out of the defined interval.
-This method is suitable for making very low color differences visible.
+Within this method we don't change any possibility for a color occurring, we just shift the color values.

 #### Another test image